Photo credit: Christopher Commander

 If you need an experienced set of ears, an easy going but professional attitude, with good technical skills on your next project I'd love to talk.
 Interested in recording drama, documentary, reality and corporate.

 It was a pleasure to be involved as sound recordist on this mini documentary from Format Factory for CBBC.
 Hopefully I'll have more documentary projects to list here soon!

 The Top Gear Gaming Show contrasts video games with real life experiences.
-I recorded the location audio for this episode featuring drone racing filmed at Weston Park in Staffordshire.
+I was sound recordist for the location audio in this episode featuring drone racing filmed at Weston Park in Staffordshire.

 I recorded the master interviews for a documentary looking at Jay Blade's struggle to read as an adult.
 Recorded at his workshop in Telford, Shropshire.
 Due to be broadcast early 2022.

-A few of the corporate jobs I have worked on which at the time of posting are available to view on Youtube.
+A few of the corporate jobs I have worked as sound recordist on which at the time of posting are available to view online.

 Click the image to view.